-Likewise, the actuator closes within the successive running times t_3 and t_4 if signal DI 1 drops.
+Likewise, the actuator closes in the successive running times t_3 and t_4 if the signal to DI 1 drops.
 The "middle" position serves as an interpolation point and can be freely programmed.

 Owing to the two successive running times, the opening characteristic of the butterfly valve can be changed.
 For example, the characteristic of the air circuit can be adapted to that of the gas circuit.